 Implementing SAP S/4HANA can have significant business impacts, but it requires a lot of effort, time, and planning.
-ASUG recently hosted an ASUG Express webcast series: Achieving Success with SAP S/4HANA Virtual Boot Camp.
+Last year, ASUG hosted an ASUG Express webcast series: Achieving Success with SAP S/4HANA Virtual Boot Camp.
 Spread across six episodes, the boot camp covered strategy and vision, building a business case, planning and preparation, delivering value, change management and adoption, and remote execution.
 The episodes featured SAP professionals, SAP S/4HANA experts, and partners walking attendees through best practices, offering advice, and sharing helpful tools and resources.

 “The boot camp provided attendees with key things to know and do no matter where they are on their SAP S/4HANA journey,” said Paul Kurchina, the webcasts’ host and ASUG evangelist.
 “During this six-episode series attendees took away the most current insights, tools, and resources.”

 The boot camp kicked off with a presentation from Matthew Donovan, director of SAP S/4HANA business market development, who walked attendees through the current strategy SAP has for SAP S/4HANA.
 He pointed out that today’s business climate is incredibly complicated and volatile.
 Not only are employees searching for a “purposeful workplace,” but customers are also demanding unique experiences, while society is expecting more from companies.